Currently, no one knows exactly what is causing children today to have so many food allergies. There are many theories, and I’ll cover several below.

 Chicken pox was previously a disease that every child got eventually in life and had stories to tell about the itchy bumps!
 Now there is a vaccine for it.
 It was rare for there to be a death from chicken pox, yet the lost work days for parents required to stay home with a sick child was sufficient for the vaccine to take hold in the childhood vaccine schedule.

 My daughter got the chicken pox the old-fashioned way; my son got the vaccine because our allergist felt that with his eczema, chicken pox could be really miserable.
 Within hours after receiving the vaccination, he began vomiting every 15-30 minutes.
 He was so severely dehydrated that he landed in the emergency room for rehydration overnight.
 He continued to have dry heaves for 48 hours afterward.
 No one had a stomach virus near him, nor did any of us suffer from one after him.
 Our allergist stated that he had a reaction to the vaccination, and to this date we have yet to determine which ingredient caused the reaction.
+Read more about my son’s journey with food allergies and vaccine reactions here.

 Most children will not experience any reaction to their vaccinations yet their immune systems may be set up to react to peanut protein, for example, in the future.
 From some research I found, it appears that the advent of the Hib vaccine (Haemophilus influenza type B) in the early 1990’s in the USA and in 2001 in Sweden (and various dates in other countries) has created high rates of peanut allergy regardless of peanut consumption.
 In countries such as China and Indonesia, where large quantities of peanuts are eaten, but the Hib vaccine is not routinely given, peanut allergies are almost non-existent.
 Could there be a link between the Hib vaccine and peanut allergies?